arupiot/smarter_environments/README.md

 ## Life Of A Desk - Smarter Environments with ARUP

-My works with Ashrant Aryal at Innovation in Integrated Informatics (i-LAB)
+By Abinaya Manimaran and Ashrant Aryal at Innovation in Integrated Informatics (i-LAB), University of Southern California

 # Occupancy Prediction and Profiling